mehdi-karimi-math/Library-for-Modern-Convex-Optimization/Hyperbolic Programming/README.md

 # Hyperbolic Programming Library
 This repository provides a library of hyperbolic programming problems, a class of convex optimization problems involving constraints defined by hyperbolicity cones.
-The hyperbolic polynomials are efficiently representable as elementary symmertric polynomials.
+Many interesting hyperbolic polynomials are efficiently representable as straight-line programs.
 To learn more about our recent advances in hyperbolic programming, including the new straight-line program (SLP) framework, the release of DDS 3.0, and the development of this benchmarking library, please refer to our manuscript:

 [Efficient Interior-Point Methods for Hyperbolic Programming via Straight-Line Programs](https://arxiv.org/abs/2602.23260)